Julie Carp: Storylines

-Julie's early storylines mainly revolved around her relationship with Kirk.
+Julie begins a relationship with Kirk Sutherland (Andy Whyment) and begins working at Underworld.
 Eileen strikes up a conversation with Julie when they both ran outside after Maria Connor (Samia Ghadie) crashed her car into Underworld.
 Julie says that she is getting fed up of her partner, Kirk, because he is unemployed and not doing anything about it.
 Julie's boss, Tony Gordon (Gray O'Brien), puts her in an awkward position at work, insisting she sack one of the seamstresses, who is also her friends but as supervisor, Tony feels it is necessary to step up to her role more effectively.
 Tony carries on bullying Julie to sack one of her friends until she stands up for herself but Tony threatens to sack her unless she does the task in hand.
 She is saved by newcomer Luke Strong (Craig Kelly) who tells her that her job was safe and undermines Tony.

 Following a pregnancy scare, Julie tells Hayley Cropper (Julie Hesmondhalgh) that she needs a real man and dumps Kirk.
 Eileen Grimshaw (Sue Cleaver) pesters Julie by asking about her mother, Paula (Sharon Duce), because they were friends at school.
 Following her split from Kirk, Julie begins to show an interest in Eileen's son, Jason (Ryan Thomas).
 The pair get drunk in The Rovers and head back to Jason's house where they have sex, unaware that they are related.
 At Colin's 70th party at The Rovers a few days later, Paula comes in drunk, urging Julie to stop seeing Jason as Eileen is her half-sister.
 A few days later, Julie is horrified to discover that Colin has had a stroke.
 Determined to get to know her father, she visits him in hospital.
 When he dies of a heart attack, she is distraught and devastated that she didn't have a chance to know him.